Probabilistic ODE Solvers for Integration Error-Aware Numerical Optimal Control: Probabilistic ODE solvers for optimal control problems

 \section{Probabilistic ODE solvers for optimal control problems}

 In order to utilize the posterior uncertainty estimate of the approximate \ac{IVP} solution returned by the probabilistic \ac{ODE} solver, the \ac{OCP} formulation needs to be adapted.
-We obtain a well-defined, deterministic cost expression by minimizing the expectation of the cost quadrature with respect to the probabilistic belief over the flow of the \ac{ODE}:
+We obtain a well-defined, deterministic cost expression by minimizing the expectation of the cost quadrature with respect to the probabilistic belief over the \ac{ODE} flow, i.e., by solving $\min_\theta V(\theta)$, where